Asean Water Platform 2020

 - Workshop 2: Modeling and simulation of water basin integrated management.
 Download

 - Workshop 3: Field Research – Qualitative Methodologies in Social Science: “Integrated Natural Resource Management in Mae Tha Sub-District (Mae Tha District, Lampang Province, Northern Thailand)”.
 Download

 - Workshop 4: Integrated Management of non-point source of water pollution.
 Download

 Each candidate can choose to attend one workshop that fits your desire.
-The workshops will start on Friday, 10th July until Wednesday, 15th July.
-Students will then share what they have gained at the end of the training via the Workshops restitution on Saturday, 18th July.
-In between, on 16th and 17th July, participants can choose to attend either one of these options below:
+Students will then share what they have gained at the end of the training via the Workshops restitution.
+Participants can choose to attend either one of these options below:

 These exchange days are an opportunity to address theoretical and practical issues related to the WANASEA project, with a focus on methodological issues.
 Each session lasts one day and is organized around a unifying and multidisciplinary theme in order to allow a cross-disciplinary view of researchers from several disciplines.

 Morning: Two doctoral students will present a paper/chapter in progress followed by a review and discussion of another doctoral student and a senior researcher as submission to critical peer review is the founding principle of scientific approach.
 A Q&A session will then be open with the audience.
 There will be one presentation/morning/day with the agenda below:

 - Review and discussion by another doctoral student: 15 minutes